 A GDT is characterised by the following main electrical properties:

 - Leakage current strength (kA)

 - Insulation resistance (GΩ)

-This is the most important parameter that describes the operating behaviour of a gas discharge tube.
-It is the voltage at which a voltage flashover occurs between the electrodes when a slowly rising voltage (dV/dt = 100 V/s) is applied to the component.
-It depends on the distance between the electrodes, the pressure and the properties of the gas mixture and the emitting substance.
+This is the most important parameter describing the operating behaviour of a GDT.
+It is the voltage at which a voltage flashover occurs between the electrodes when a slowly increasing voltage (dV/dt = 100 V/s) is applied to the component.
+It depends on the electrode spacing, the pressure and the properties of the gas mixture and the emitting substance.

 - Minimum voltage: 75 V

 - Very high voltage: 1000 to 3000 V